 It is up to you to pursue compensation for your damages through the proper outlets.
 First, you can contact the at-fault driver’s insurance company and file a claim.
 The insurance company, however, may deny culpability or try to lowball your settlement amount.

 Never admit fault for a pedestrian collision.
 Instead, seek counsel from our attorneys before talking to insurance companies.
 You could risk your recovery by saying the wrong thing.

 You will have better odds of securing recovery with a personal injury lawsuit.
 Generally, you have three years from the date of your collision to file a claim with the Colorado courts.
 After this, you’ll lose your right to file.
 A lawyer can help you with the claims filing process.

 Speak With Varner Faddis Elite Legal, LLC’s Pedestrian Accident Lawyers

 Accidents involving pedestrians often result in life-altering injuries.
 Often, the outcome is the death of a loved one, which leaves the family aching for answers.
-The surviving family of a pedestrian accident victim can also file a wrongful death claim to hold liable parties responsible in Denver for their actions and receive payment for their losses.
+The surviving family of a pedestrian accident victim can also file a wrongful death claim to hold liable parties responsible for their actions and receive payment for their losses.
 You have options after a pedestrian accident.
 We are eager to explore these with you during a free consultation.

 The attorneys at Varner Faddis Elite Legal, LLC strive to provide our clients with skilled legal representation with our combined 32 years of experience.
 Contact us for a consultation about your Denver pedestrian accident today at (720) 770-8335.